-The Governing Body will ensure that each teacher's salary is reviewed annually, with effect from 1 September and no later than 31 October each year, and that all teachers are given a written statement setting out their salary and any other financial benefits to which they are entitled.
+The Senior Leadership Team will ensure that each teacher's salary is reviewed annually, with effect from 1 September.

 Reviews may take place at other times of the year to reflect any changes in circumstances or job description that lead to a change in the basis for calculating an individual's pay.
 A written statement will be given after any review and where applicable will give information about the basis on which it was made.